abdelrahman70700/Deep-learning-approach-for-detecting-neurons-of-the-primary-visual-cortex-and-orientation-selectivit/README.md

 ## Uploading Videos in ML page
 ```
--if you want to upload video in ml page,you should upload it in zip format only
+- if you want to upload video in ml page,you should upload it in zip format only
--Dont go to Data Analysis page without running ML page
+- Dont go to Data Analysis page without running ML page
 ```

 ## Author